Road and Rail Improvements

 Harris Road Underpass Kennedy Road Overpass

 Mayor and Council will continue to advocate for the best interests of the community as the Memorandum of Understanding (MOU) with the Vancouver Fraser Port Authority is finalized.
-Residents will have an opportunity to learn more and to ask questions at an upcoming Engagement and Priorities Committee (EPC) meeting, prior to adoption of the MOU.
+Residents were given an opprountity to ask questions and information and updates about the project were presented at the July 9th Engagement and Priorities Committee (EPC) meeting.
+To view a video of the presentation, click here.

 As a next step, the Vancouver Fraser Port Authority is working closely with Canadian Pacific to finalize agreements for final funding and project implementation.

 Mayor and Council have endorsed the Memorandum of Understanding with the Vancouver Fraser Port Authority and Canadian Pacific for an underpass at Harris Road and an overpass at Kennedy Road.

 “Council will continue to advocate through the design and construction phases of the project to ensure that we get an underpass and overpass that our community will be proud of,” says Mayor Bill Dingwall.
 “Staff and Council are working closely with the port authority and CP to address noise from rail operations that remains a priority for Council as well the appropriate relocation of our heritage buildings and assurances for business continuity during construction of the Harris Road and Kennedy Road transportation improvements.”